saltstack/salt/doc/topics/aws.rst

 Security Groups
 ===============
-An instance on AWS needs to belong to a security group.
+An instance on EC2 needs to belong to a security group.
 Like key pairs, these are unique to a specific region.
 These are also configured in the EC2 Management Console.
 Security groups for the us-east-1 region can be configured
 at: